ha-data-science/ha-data-science.github.io/pages/c7081/lab-04-classification.md

 Material for C7081 labs follows the spirit and select content of:

 [James, G., Witten, D., Hastie, T., Tibshirani, R., 2021.
 An Introduction to Statistical Learning: with Applications in R, Springer Texts in Statistics 2ed.
 Springer-Verlag, New York.](https://www.statlearning.com/)

 &nbsp;

+### Recommendations

+- Use a formal, reproducible R script to solve each lab

+- Start with a simple [template script](files/script-template.R)

+- Type 100% of you own code and do not copy and paste any code

+&nbsp;